 - Cost tier — relative price for a representative hard-math turn.

 Honesty disclaimer.
 AIME, USAMO, MATH, GPQA Diamond, and FrontierMath are real public benchmarks with published results from model providers and independent researchers.
 Those numbers move with every model revision, and we will not quote specific percentages in this post.
 Where prose references a benchmark, we name it and say results are published by the provider or by independent evaluators — no fabricated scores.
+If you want to chase down those source numbers yourself, our 50 best Perplexity prompts for cited research are built for exactly that kind of verifiable, citation-backed fact-finding.
 Capability columns are qualitative buckets: Best-in-class, Strong, Adequate, Trailing.

 The Decision Matrix